techlozenge/student-frontend-angular-final/README.md

 # ___________________________________________________________
 # Description

-This Angular project is a fully functional web administration system.

-It can be leveraged as a detailed template for other uses.
+This is an Angular demo project that provides a fully functional frontend web administration system and it can be leveraged as a detailed template for other uses.

-The project uses Angular Material Tables that leverages both  MatSort and MatPagination.
+This demo project uses Angular Material Tables that leverages both  MatSort and MatPagination.

 * Starting the Application